 For that reason, don’t focus solely or mainly on price.
 Many platforms have resources and trading tools that will help you be a better, more profitable options trader.

 Recommended brokers include (in no special order):

 TD Ameritrade.
 TD Ameritrade offers their thinkorswim trading platform, one of the most comprehensive in the industry.
-There is no account minimum, and fees are $6.95 per trade, plus $0.75 per contract.
-20 contracts will be $21.95.
+There is no account minimum, and no inactivity fees.
+TD Ameritrade eliminated commissions on online stock, ETF, and option trades for all new and existing clients.
+Fees are $0.00 per trade, plus $0.65 per contract.
+20 contracts will be $13.00.

 Charles Schwab.
 Schwab acquired optionsXpress, one of the top options trading platforms in the industry, and folded it into their own options platform.
-Like Fidelity, the base fee is $4.95 per trade, plus $0.65 per contract.
-If you purchase 20 contracts, the cost will be $17.95.
+Schwab charges $0.00 per trade, plus $0.65 per contract.
+If you purchase 20 contracts, the cost will be $13.00.
 There is no minimum account balance required.